Git Quick Start Guide

 *.txt

-For more content on .gitignore, you can check here — Ignoring Specific Files - Git Tutorial
+For more information about .gitignore, you can check here — Ignoring Special Files - Git Tutorial

 1